fishcus/KAP-manual/en/query/operator_function/operator.en.md

 ## Operator

-The following are operators applicable to SQL query.
+The following are operators applicable to SQL queries.

 ### Comparison Operators